DefianceDigital/AVRgo/README.md

 - Built in Micro-SD card slot with BinStacking capabilities (flashing sketches via Serial Command Line or from within another sketch)
 - Integrated RGB LED allows for a customized look, as well as displaying information visually
 - More on-board features, along with an extensive library allows for much greater capabilies than other developement boards, while requiring much less effort and/or experience.
-- The available internal LiPo battery with built-in charger provides all the power you need, wherever you need it.
+- The built-in charger and available internal LiPo provide all the power you need, wherever you need it.
-  - The DIY Platform does not include internal LiPo Battery
+  - The DIY Platform does not include an internal LiPo Battery
   - The Mover Platform includes internal 1000mAh LiPo Battery
   - The Maker Platform includes internal 3000mAh LiPo Battery
 - Triple Battery Protection Circuit allows for optimal use of the LiPo battery by even the most inexperienced users.
-  - Redundant Low Voltage Cutoff ensures the battery never drops to a damaging voltage.
+  - Redundant Low Voltage Cutoff ensures the battery never drops to a damaging level.
   - 900/1800mA Polyfuse disconnects the battery if current is exessively high (such as a short to ground) and can be reset by turning the board off for a few seconds.
   - Immediately following a complete charge, the charging circuit is disabled and battery will begin to drain to Optimal Maximum Voltage of 3.9V (if left plugged in)
-- Unlike most LiPo-based pruducts, the AVRgo-Infinity can be left plugged in indefinitely without damage, due to its battery protection circuit.
+- Unlike most LiPo-based pruducts, the AVRgo-Infinity can be left plugged in indefinitely without damage, due to its unique battery protection circuit.
 - LiPo Self-Discharge rate is less than 1% per month when within the Safe Storage Window
 - Integrated charging LEDs let you know when the battery is fully charged
 - 3.3V regulated operating voltage.